-Ertmer et al (2012) determined that barriers to technology in the classroom were either first order barriers (external to the teacher) and second order barriers (internal to the teacher).
+Ertmer et al. (2012) determined that barriers to technology in the classroom were either first order barriers (external to the teacher) and second order barriers (internal to the teacher).
 First order barriers include resources (hardware and software), support (administrative and technical), and training.
 Second order barriers include confidence, beliefs and perceived value (Ertmer, et al 2012).
 Access to effective use of adaptive math technology in the classroom requires first order and second order barriers to be overcome.
 Classroom technology is dependent on the school district providing high quality hardware and access to the DGBL program for every student.
 In addition, training should be provided for teachers on the platform as well as easily accessible technical support from the provider and ongoing user support within the school or from the district (Callaghan et al., 2018).

 Another access-related factor is teacher self-efficacy with the program, a factor which fits as a second order barrier.
 Wood et al (1989) described self-efficacy as the “beliefs in one's capabilities to mobilize the motivation, cognitive resources, and courses of action needed to meet given situational demands” (p.
 408).
 Teachers who have put forth effort and had positive experiences with technology will be more likely to in turn see a new technology in a positive light therefore be willing to embrace the challenge it takes to learn it (Wood et al., 1989).
 Breaking free of this barrier and embracing the integration of DGBL will contribute to greater access for students as the program is integrated into the curriculum.